Quasi-Score Matching Estimation for Spatial Autoregressive Model with Random Weights Matrix and Regressors: Theoretical Results

-{\bf Remark:} The assumptions for $\bmS(\lambda)$ and the true parameter value $\lambda_0$ are the same as those in the classical spatial econometrics literature (see, e.g., \citealp{lee2004asymptotic} and \citealp{lesage2009introduction}).
-In addition, we impose the same conditions of Theorems \ref{tm:LLN} and \ref{tm:CLT} for the random errors $\varepsilon_i$ such that we can apply those theorems in developing the asymptotic normality of $\hat\bmtheta$ later.
+The assumptions for the true parameter value $\lambda_0$ and $\bmS(\lambda)$ are the same as those in the classical spatial econometrics literature (see, e.g., \citealp{lee2004asymptotic} and \citealp{lesage2009introduction}), {\black but the assumption for $\bmS(\lambda)$ needs to hold almost surely for random $\bmS(\lambda)$.} In addition, we impose the same conditions of Theorems \ref{tm:LLN} and \ref{tm:CLT} for the random errors $\varepsilon_i$ such that we can apply those theorems in developing the asymptotic normality of $\hat\bmtheta$ later.
 We further assume that the random errors have the same conditional variance.
-This assumption can lead to the homoscedasticity of the classical SAR model (\ref{eq:SAR0}) by the tower property of conditional expectation.
+This assumption can lead to the homoskedasticity of the classical SAR model (\ref{eq:SAR0}) by the tower property of conditional expectation.

 Before we introduce the next assumption, we introduce some notation below.
 For a generic matrix $\bmG=( g_{k_1k_2})_{m\times q}$, if $g_{k_1k_2}$ is a function of $\lambda\in \Lambda$, namely $\bmG=\bmG(\lambda)=\big( g_{k_1k_2}(\lambda)\big)_{m\times q}$, then we denote $\sup_{\lambda\in \Lambda}|\bmG(\lambda)|=\big( \sup_{\lambda\in \Lambda}|g_{k_1k_2}(\lambda)|\big)_{m\times q}$.
 Based on this notation, we introduce the assumption associated to the random weights matrix $\bmW$.